flatcar-archive/flatcar-docs/os/booting-on-ec2.md

 CloudFormation will launch a cluster of Flatcar Linux machines with a security and autoscaling group.

-## Flatcar Linux Configs
+## Container Linux Configs

-Flatcar Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via Flatcar Linux Configs.
+Flatcar Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via Container Linux Configs.
 These configs are then transpiled into Ignition configs and given to booting machines.
 Head over to the [docs to learn about the supported features][cl-configs].

 You can provide a raw Ignition config to Flatcar Linux via the Amazon web console or [via the EC2 API][ec2-user-data].

-As an example, this Flatcar Linux Config will configure and start etcd:
+As an example, this Container Linux Config will configure and start etcd:

 ```yaml container-linux-config:ec2
 etcd: